vega/vega-lite/site/tutorials/gettings_started.md

 ## Customize your Visualization

-Vega-Lite automatically provides a large number of defaults, which you can override.
+Vega-Lite automatically provides sensible default properties for the visualization.
+However, you can further customize these values.
 For example, to set change the title of the x-axis from `MEAN(b)` to `average of b`, we can set the title property of the axis in the `x` channel.

 <div class="vl-example">
 {